 Best for: If you like to travel and like to dine out regularly, then the Chase Sapphire Reserve® is the card for you.
 New cardmembers Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That gives you an instant $750 toward travel when you redeem those points through the Chase Ultimate Rewards® portal.

 Why we like it: We chose this card for myriad reasons including: a sign-up bonus that can be redeemed instantly for travel; good points in the travel and dining categories; and the chance to earn generous bonus points that can be used in the Chase Ultimate Rewards portal.

 The card offers 3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants worldwide & 1 point per dollar spent on all other purchases, which is one of the best in this card segment.
+3X points on dining at restaurants & 1 point per $1 spent on all other purchases. $0 foreign transaction fees.
 This card is even more attractive because you get 50% more value on your points when booking travel in the Chase Ultimate Rewards portal.
 Travel includes airline tickets, hotel accommodations, car rentals, vacation packages and cruises.
 You don’t have to worry about blackout dates or travel restrictions when booking through the portal.

 If you don’t want to spend your points in the Chase Ultimate Rewards portal, you can do a 1:1 transfer to airline and hotel loyalty programs including Aer Lingus AerClub, British Airways Executive Club, Flying Blue Air France KLM, Iberia Plus, JetBlue TrueBlue, Singapore Airlines KrisFlyer, Southwest Airlines Rapid Rewards, United MileagePlus, Virgin Atlantic Flying Club, IHG Rewards Club, Marriott Bonvoy and World of Hyatt.

 You get a credit of up to $100 to cover the application fee for Global Entry or TSA Precheck.
 The card also comes with free Priority Pass Select™ membership.
 The Prestige membership, valued at $399 a year, gets you into more than 1,000 airport lounges around the world.
 Your guests will be charged $27 a visit.